c4spar/cliffy-manual/command/options.md

 With the first argument of the `.options()` method you define the option names and arguments.
 Each option can have multiple short and long flags, separated by comma.
-The name of the first long flag will be uesed as option name.
+The name of the first long flag will be unused as an option name.
 If no long flag is provided the first short flag will be used.

 Multi-word options such as `--template-engine` are camel-cased to `templateEngine` and multiple short flags may be combined as a single arg, for